 IQOS debuted in test markets in Atlanta, Georgia, and Richmond, Virginia in late 2019 and expanded to Charlotte, NC in 2020.
-The devices are currently sold at flagship stores in malls, mobile units (sometimes in parking lots of convenience stores) and kiosks, as well as pop-up stores inside convenience stores.
-HeatSticks can also be found in additional various tobacco retailers (e.g. convenience stores, gas stations, grocery stores, and even pharmacies) across these cities.
+While sales and imports are on hold as of November 29, 2021 due to a patent dispute with British American Tobacco, the devices were sold at flagship stores in malls, mobile units (sometimes in parking lots of convenience stores) and kiosks, as well as pop-up stores inside convenience stores.
+HeatSticks could also be found in additional various tobacco retailers (e.g. convenience stores, gas stations, grocery stores, and even pharmacies) across these cities.

-Most of the flagship stores require individuals to be 21 years old to enter and with their high-tech and minimalist design, have been reported to have a similar feel to an Apple store.
-Some stores also screen customers based on their smoking status.
+Most of the flagship stores required individuals to be 21 years old to enter and with their high-tech and minimalist design, have been reported to have a similar feel to an Apple store.
+Some stores also screened customers based on their smoking status.